holoviz/holoviz/doc/background.rst

    many different libraries into a layout or app, whether in a Jupyter notebook or in a standalone servable dashboard
 -  `hvPlot <https://hvplot.holoviz.org>`__: Quickly return interactive
-   HoloViews, GeoViews or Panel objects from Pandas, Xarray, or other data structures
+   HoloViews, GeoViews, or Panel objects from Pandas, Xarray, or other data structures
 -  `HoloViews <https://holoviews.org>`__: Declarative objects for
    instantly visualizable data, building Bokeh plots from convenient